cycomachead/thesis/contents/results-stats.md

 These results also how a really long tail for the number of submissions by some students.
 This is to be expected with any autograder.
 However, from looking at the data, and from TA reports many of these high submission numbers may be due to the previously mentioned bugs.
 (Students tried submitting many times simply hoping that the errors would disappear.)

+However, the difference in attempts for Lab 14 is pretty clear.
+While most students still only submitted a few number of times, there is a much wider diversity in the number of questions.
+The number of blocks graded for lab 14 was 4 compared to the 1 or 2 for labs 11 and 12.